Archfx/duo-de/README.md

 ```shell
 wget https://github.com/Archfx/duo-de/releases/download/[[version]]/aosp-arm64-ab-gapps-15.0-[[version]].img.xz
 ```
 2. Extract the compressed `*.xz` file to obtain the `*.img`.
-(Windows users can use something like 7-zip, Linux and Mac users can use either of following commands with respective commandline utilities).
+(Windows users can use something like 7-zip, Linux and Mac users can use either of the following commands with respective commandline utilities).
 ```shell
 tar -xf aosp-arm64-ab-gapps-15.0-[[version]].img.xz #tar utility
 ```